10 Tips to Raising Backyard Chickens

 Make sure you check before you invest in the equipment and time.
 Nothing is worse than raising up some great chickens just to be told you have to give them away.

-Tip #2 - Buy from a Local Hatchery
+Tip #2 - Buy Eggs, Chicks and Chickens Local

 Tip #3 - Why This Chicken?